Ghalicb/ICG-SwissGraphics/Project/Proposal-Template/proposal.md

 # Goals and Deliverables
 ## Minimum Implementation

-- The minimal implementation consists of a static volume of water modelisation that reacts to dropped objects into it.
+- The minimal implementation consists of a volume of water modelisation that reacts to dropped objects into it.
 The water volume will be connex.
 [Fig. 1]
 - It will be implemented in C++ and OpenGL.

 ## Optional Extensions